InaJaweed/Information_Security-CS2DI17/README.md

 - tools: Description of tools used in the penetration testing process

 ## Disclaimer
-This is an educational project.
+This is an educational project/coursework.
 The techniques and tools described here should only be used in controlled, authorised environments.
 Do not attempt to use these techniques on any systems or networks without explicit permission.